ncdframas/FramasDevDocs/docs/db_documentation.md

 ## 4. Responsibility & Review

 * Developer: Responsible for executing the task, writing descriptions, and ensuring DBDocs is up to date.
-* Team Leader / Reviewer:
+* Team Leader / Manager:
 * Reject the task/PR if the Database schema has changed but DOGE_WH_DEV and DBDocs are not updated.
    * Review the quality and clarity of the descriptions.